-Another cheese from the northern regions of Spain, Idiazábal is located on the other end of the flavor spectrum.
-Mild with a nutty presence, this firm cheese is produced in two varieties, smoked and plain.
+Another cheese from the northern region of Spain, Idiazábal, is located on the other end of the flavor spectrum.
+Mild with a nutty presence, this firm cheese is produced in two varieties: smoked and plain.
 The smoked variety spends up to 10 days over fires of Cherry, Birchwood, or Hawthorne, from which it retains an ocher rind, compared to the buttery yellow tone of a plain Idiazábal.
-Predominantly elaborated in the Basque country and Navarre region, Idiazábal was given its D.O.P. to protect the Latxa and Carranza sheep.
+Predominantly elaborated in the Basque country and Navarra region, Idiazábal was given its D.O.P. to protect the Latxa and Carranzana sheep.
 These native species of the region only produce a small quantity of milk per year, resulting in a limited and exclusive supply of true Idiazábal.

 MAHON, D.O.P.
 1985